inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

       Users don’t care about your e-commerce infrastructure.
 They want their experience to be as pleasant as possible.
-It’s challenging to compete against a PaaS in term of scalability, and therefore, you should stop wasting time managing your infrastructure and instead investing your time to provide the best user experience possible.
+It’s challenging to compete against a PaaS in term of scalability, and therefore, you should stop wasting time managing your infrastructure and instead investing your time to create the best user experience possible.